-Dame Susan E Ion OBE FREng CEng has been awarded an Honorary Fellowship of IOM3.
+Dame Susan E Ion DBE OBE FRS FREng has been awarded an Honorary Fellowship of IOM3.

 Following her keynote presentation Materials Challenges To Deployment of 21st Century Nuclear Reactor Systems at the Energy Materials annual lecture organised by the IOM3 Energy Materials Group, Sue was presented a certificate confirming her new Honorary Fellowship status, by IOM3 President, Martin Cox.